-$$P = G + E. (9.4.1)$$
+$$P = G + E. \tag{9.4.1}$$

 The genotypic value G can be thought of as the average phenotypic measure expected if a large number of individuals of the same genotype were monitored in an identical environmental setting.
-The environmental effect E summarizes the net positive or negative deviations around G, and has a mean (over all individuals) equal to zero and variance among individuals of σ_E^2 (Lynch and Walsh 1998).
-Provided there is no genotype-environment covariance (i.e., environmental deviations are independent of the genetic background), the total phenotypic variance in the population is the sum of the genetic and environmental variance components,
+The environmental effect E summarizes the net positive or negative deviations around G, and has a mean (over all individuals) equal to zero and variance σ_E^2 among individuals82.
+Provided there is no genotype-environment covariance (i.e., environmental deviations are independent of the genetic background), the total phenotypic variance in the population is then the sum of the genetic and environmental variance components,